-- Submit application for admission. - When notified of acceptance, provide proof of successful high school completion or GED Equivalency - After student has thoroughly reviewed Enrollment Agreement, they may sign the Enrollment Agreement and pay the \$100 non-refundable deposit to ensure a position in their requested start date.
-An official of ACI will counter sign the agreement and a copy will be given to the student. - If an applicant is not accepted by ACI they will be notified within 14 days and all monies will be refunded.
+Submit the free application for admissions.

+When notified of acceptance, provide proof of successful high school completion or GED Equivalent.
+After the student has thoroughly reviewed Enrollment Agreement, they may sign the Enrollment Agreement and pay the \$100 non-refundable deposit to ensure a position in their requested start date.
+An official of ACI will counter sign the agreement and a copy will be given to the student.

+If an applicant is not accepted by ACI, they will be notified within 14 days and all monies will be refunded.